• Training

 On average, today it takes 51 days and a cost of $10,731 to fill an open position.
 Much of that is simply spent “weeding out inexperienced candidates.”

-But three years’ experience does not an expert make.
-In fact, we’d venture that most firms requiring 3 years of prior work do so not out of need for any specific expertise, but instead just to speed up onboarding and eliminate the need to train for some of the more basic workplace expectations.
+But three years’ experience does not make an expert.
+In fact, we’d venture that most firms requiring three years of prior work do so not out of a need for any specific expertise but to speed up onboarding and eliminate the need to train for some of the more basic workplace expectations.

-Those are reasonable goals, and if your organization is quickly and affordably hiring people with 3+ years under their belt, you have no reason to change what you’re doing.
+Those are reasonable goals, and if your organization is quickly and affordably hiring people with 3+ years of experience, you have no reason to change your approach.

 But if you’re seeing roles going unfilled — or if you’re overhearing stories of bidding wars for entry-level talent — it might just be time to partner up with your recruiting team to make this market inefficiency work for you.